Tax Rules · USA

 Mark-to-Market at Year End

-All Section 1256 contracts held at year-end are treated as if sold at fair market value on December 31.
-Unrealized gains and losses are recognized for tax purposes.
-You receive a new cost basis on January 1.
+All open Section 1256 contracts held at year-end are treated as if sold at fair market value on December 31.
+Unrealized gains and losses are recognized for tax purposes and positions reset to the December 31 close as the new January 1 cost basis.
+Per IRS Publication 550, this rule is mandatory and applies even to positions opened the same week.

 03